Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    the common media application format [[!MPEGCMAF]] in most cases.
-Further, both use the HTTP POST method defined in [[!RFC7235]] and similar mechanims for authentication and failure handling.
+Further, both use the HTTP POST method defined in [[!RFC7235]] and similar mechanisms for authentication and failure handling.

    Therefore, in many practical implementations, the two interfaces might be combined